qdrant/landing_page/qdrant-landing/content/documentation/tutorials/customer-support-cohere-airbyte.md

 - **RAG:** Cohere [RAG](https://docs.cohere.com/docs/retrieval-augmented-generation-rag) using our knowledge base through a custom connector

-All the selected components might be running on [Oracle Cloud](https://www.oracle.com/cloud/) infrastructure only.
-Thanks to the availability of the Cohere models on OCI, you can build a fully private customer support system that does not require any data to leave your infrastructure.
+All the selected components might only run on [AWS](https://aws.amazon.com/) infrastructure.
+Thanks to the Cohere models' availability, you can build a fully private customer support system that does not require any data to leave your infrastructure.
+Also, if you have AWS credits, you can now use them without spending additional money on the models or semantic search layer.

+[//]: # (TODO: Command-R is not available on AWS yet, but should be ready before 16th April)

 ### Data ingestion